BradHutchings/Mmojo-Server/deploy/500-OpenClaw/10-Deploy-Mmojo-Server.md

 ## 10. Deploy Mmojo Server
 ### About this Subsection
-You need to Mmojo Server running to serve as the large language model (LLM) server for OpenClaw.
-We can install one from Hugging Face or your Mmojo Share.
-We can also build one in place.
+You need Mmojo Server running to serve as the large language model (LLM) server for OpenClaw.
+You can download Mmojo Server from Hugging Face or copy Mmojo Server from your Mmojo Share.
+You can also build Mmojo Server in place.

 **Get Started:** [11.
 Prepare WSL - Mmojo Server](11-Prepare-WSL-Mmojo-Server.md)